Fabulousman23/meet/README.md

   User story: as a user I should beable to click to show or hide events details

 ## Feature: Filter events
-Scenario 1: user sees a dropdown list of suggested locations \
+Scenario 1: user sees a dropdown list of suggested location \
      Given the location dropdown is displayed \
 When the user types a location \
 Then the list of suggestions is displayed